-The following significant methods and assumptions were used to measure the plan's total pension liability as of December 31, 2014 and 2013:
+The following significant methods and assumptions were used to measure the plan's total pension liability as of December 31, 2015 and 2014:

-- Actuarial experience study Three-year period ended December 31, 2013 - Inflation rate 3.00% for 2014; 3.25% for 2013
+- Actuarial experience study Three-year period ended December 31, 2013 - Inflation rate 3.00%

-- Projected salary increases 4.25% to 17.50% for 2014; 4.75% to 17.75% for 2013, depending upon service and nature of employment - Cost of living adjustments 3.00%
+- Projected salary increases 4.25% to 17.50%, depending upon service and nature of employment - Cost-of-living adjustments 3.00%

-The mortality assumptions for December 31, 2014 were based on the results of the actuarial experience study for the period January 1, 2011 through December 31, 2013 using the RP-2000 Combined Healthy Mortality Table projected with the Society of Actuaries Scale BB to 2020.
-The mortality assumptions for December 31, 2013 were based on the results of the actuarial experience study for the period January 1, 2008 through December 31, 2010 using the RP-2000 Combined Healthy Mortality Table.
+The mortality assumptions were based on the results of the actuarial experience study for the period January 1, 2011 through December 31, 2013 using the RP-2000 Combined Healthy Mortality Table projected with the Society of Actuaries Scale BB to 2020.
 The mortality assumptions were then customized to account for the plan's membership experience.

-The discount rate used to measure the plan's total pension liability of December 31, 2014 and 2013 was 7.25%.
+The discount rate used to measure the plan's total pension liability was 7.25%.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rates and that employer contributions will be made at actuarially determined rates.
 Based on those assumptions, the plan's fiduciary net position was projected to be available to make all projected future benefit payments for current plan members.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
 The long-term expected rate of return should be determined without reduction for plan administrative expense.
 The 7.25% investment return assumption is net of administrative expenses, assumed to be 16 basis points.
+The investment rate of return assumption remained the same for reporting purposes due to the immaterial impact administrative expenses has on the overall assumed rate of return.
 The long-term expected rate of return on plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return are developed for each major asset class.
 These returns are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentages and by adding expected inflation and deducting expected investment expenses.